ankitsingh1999/Django-Eshop/README.md

 # Django-Ecommerce
-This is a django based Ecommerce website for Purchasing multiple types of products online
+This is a very simple and easily manageable django based Ecommerce website for Purchasing multiple types of products online